23 Tax Write-Offs for Independent Insurance Agents

 As a rule of thumb, a restaurant visit is considered a business expense if the goal was to generate income for your business.

-For example, going for dinner with actuaries, fellow insurance agents, or current or potential clients to talk about work.
+For example, this includes going for dinner with actuaries, fellow insurance agents, or current or potential clients to talk about work.

 If you discuss work with a coworker, mentor, client, or prospective client, it's a write-off!